 Snake is a Top-Down View Maze Game, with a twist; you not only navigate the maze, you are the maze.
 You play a snake, slithering around in a pit eating food.
 Every time you eat, you score some points, and you get longer.
 Eventually, you get so long that you have to navigate around yourself.
 The game ends when you crash into yourself or a wall.

 Based on an arcade game from 1976 called Blockade.
 First appeared in its present form in the late 1970s on the TRS-80, Commodore PET, and Apple ][.
 Port Overdosed in the extreme, because both the program and the graphics are so simple.
-In 1997, it became the first Mobile Phone Game when it appeared on Nokia phones most famously on the Nokia 3310 handset.
+In 1997, it became the first Mobile Phone Game when it appeared on Nokia phones starting with the Nokia 6110 handset.
 Some versions, rather than being endless, reset the snake after eating enough food and advance to a new level, with each level after the first having pre-built walls.

 Snake provides examples of:

 - Collision Damage: One of the greatest hazards in the game is your own body, which grows larger with every piece of food you eat.

 - Endless Game: You slither around until you crash into yourself or a wall.

 - Hoist by His Own Petard: If you crash into the tail "maze" you made by yourself, you die.

 - Hyperactive Metabolism: Eating a food item makes the snake grow longer instantly.

 - Maze Game: The player's tail inevitably becomes maze-like as a play session continues.